cyberbotics/webots-doc/reference/speaker.md

 ### Description

-The [Speaker](#speaker) node represents a loudspeaker device that can be embbed onboard a robot or standing in the environment.
+The [Speaker](#speaker) node represents a loudspeaker device that can be embbeded onboard a robot or standing in the environment.
 It can be used to play sounds and perform text-to-speech from the controller API.

 ### Speaker Functions